 Beach destinations in Kenya are primarily categorized as either North Coast or South Coast.
 The North Coast features beaches such as Bamburi Beach and Nyali Beach.
 Some resorts on these beaches include Bamburi Beach Hotel, Plaza Beach Hotel, Reef Hotel, and Voyager Beach Resort.
 Malindi and Watamu are also prime beach destinations categorized as part of the North Coast despite being a little further from Mombasa City.

-On average, resorts in the South Coast are more expensive than those in the North Coast.
-More often than not they are also more luxurious and spot a higher star-rating than their North Coast counterparts.
+On average, resorts on the South Coast are more expensive than those on the North Coast.
+More often than not they are also more luxurious and spot a higher star rating than their North Coast counterparts.
 As a result, expect packages to the South Coast to be pricier compared to those in the north.
 In addition, resorts in the South Coast are further away from the SGR terminus in Mombasa which means the hotel transfer is more expensive.
-One can fly to Ukunda Airstrip which is in the South Coast to cut on the hotel transfer charges.
+One can fly to Ukunda Airstrip which is on the South Coast to cut on the hotel transfer charges.
+To help you decide between the North Coast and South Coast, kindly see our article North Coast vs South Cost: Where Should you go on Vacation?

 The Best Time to Book Mombasa Packages